 - 1. Prior to spring installation, all shocks must be test fitted on the vehicle to verify there is no binding and a minimum of 1/2" of clearance around the shock and spring throughout the full range of suspension travel. - 2.
 Verify the travel length of your coil-over shock by fully extending the shock and measuring the distance from the top of the reservoir to the bottom of the jam nut under the top mount eye.
-Ignore any travel reductions caused by bump stops. - 3.
-Refer to the chart to verify that you have the correct length spring for your coil-over. - 4.
-Adjust the threaded lower-spring-seat setscrew locks so that a single thread is visible. - 5.
+Ignore any travel reductions caused by bump stops.
+Your shock travel should measure 4.25" - 3.
+Verify the free length of your coil spring.
+Your spring length should measure 9". - 4.
+Adjust the threaded lower-spring-seat setscrew locks by unscrewing them so that a single thread is visible. - 5.
 Apply anti-seize to the inside threads of the lower spring seat. - 6.
-With the spring-seat spanner-wrench notches facing toward the shock, place the spring seat over the top eye and piston shaft, and thread it onto the shock body as far as it will go without hitting the adjustment knob(s). - NOTE: After final spring seat adjustments have been made, tighten the setscrews to lock the lower seat in place.
-Always make sure the threads on the reservoir body are clean of any dirt before adjusting the spring seat. - DO NOT adjust the lower spring seat without first jacking up the car to remove the vehicle's weight from the spring; even with spring-seat thrust bearings installed. - 7.
-Install optional spring-seat thrust bearing onto the shock at this time.
+With the spring-seat spanner-wrench notches facing toward the shock base, place the spring seat over the top eye and piston shaft, and thread it onto the shock body as far as it will go without hitting the adjustment knob(s).

+NOTE: After final spring seat adjustments have been made, tighten the setscrews to lock the lower seat in place.
+Always make sure the threads on the reservoir body are clean of any dirt before adjusting the spring seat.

+DO NOT adjust the lower spring seat without first jacking up the car to remove the vehicle's weight from the spring; even with spring-seat thrust bearings installed.

+- 7. Install optional spring-seat thrust bearing onto the shock lower spring seat at this time.
 Bearings must be lightly greased prior to installation. - 8.
 Place the coil spring over the top eye and piston shaft, and then onto the lower spring seat. - 9.
 Install the upper spring seat onto the shock.
-The 1-3/4" diameter counter bore in the upper spring seat goes against the top eye, and the 2-1/2" diameter ledge goes into the spring. - NOTE: In most cases, you will have to compress the spring slightly to slide the spring seat between the spring and top eye.
-Holding the shock by the lower eye in a soft-jaw-equipped vise or use of a spring compressor will make installation easier with higher rate springs. - 10.
-Once the upper seat is in place, screw the lower seat upward until it holds the spring and upper seat in place without free play.
+The 1-3/4" diameter counter bore in the upper spring seat goes against the top eye, and the 2-1/2" diameter ledge goes into the spring.

+NOTE: In most cases, you will have to compress the spring slightly to slide the spring seat between the spring and top eye.
+Holding the shock by the lower eye in a soft-jaw-equipped vise or use of a spring compressor will make installation easier with higher rate springs.

+- 10. Once the upper seat is in place, screw the lower seat upward until it holds the spring and upper seat in place without free play.
 DO NOT screw the lower seat more than one-half turn past the point at which free play is taken up and the spring cannot rattle. - 11.
-Prepare each coil-over shock as instructed above. - 12.
-DO NOT install the shocks onto the vehicle at this time.
+Prepare each coil-over shock as instructed above.